junxit/us-congress-bills-115/metadata.md

 - 2017-03-23 — Introduced in House
 - 2017-03-23 — Introduced in House
 - 2017-03-23 — Referred to the House Committee on Natural Resources.
+- 2017-03-30 — Referred to the Subcommittee on Federal Lands.
+- 2017-04-27 — Committee Consideration and Mark-up Session Held.
+- 2017-04-27 — Ordered to be Reported by Unanimous Consent.
+- 2017-04-27 — Subcommittee on Federal Lands Discharged.
+- 2017-05-16 — Placed on the Union Calendar, Calendar No. 76.
+- 2017-05-16 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-123.
+- 2017-05-16 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-123.